 2. Share industry trends and predictions

 It might seem like your first blog post should be all about your company, but that doesn’t have to be the case.
 You’re likely starting a business in an existing market or targeting an existing industry.
-Exploring the state of that industry makes for a great first blog post.
+Exploring the state of that industry is a great place to start and an essential type of blog post for most businesses.

 Are there trends that popped up recently?
 Trends that changed from last year?
 Any predictions for moving forward?
 For instance, take a look at our posts on B2B SaaS websites.
 We included great websites, but we also identified the reason for the trends and what they could mean for the future of SaaS website design.